objectiv/objectiv.io/blog/2022-06-28 Release end-to-end testing of your tracking instrumentation.md

 ---
 title: "Release: No surprises downstream with end-to-end testing of your tracking instrumentation"
-description: "Product changes can break your tracking over time, causing issues downstream.
+description: "Product changes can break your tracking over time, causing issues downstream for your data team.
 In this release we've made it easy to build end-to-end testing for your tracking, in order to catch any tracking changes before data is even collected."
 slug: release-no-surprises-downstream-with-end-to-end-testing-of-your-tracking-instrumentation/
 tags: [releases]
 image: /img/open-graph/og-end-to-end-testing-tracking.png